There comes a time when we question whether or not it is safe to use a microwave to heat certain things.

 Can You Put Styrofoam In The Microwave Safely?

-Since there is little data to suggest it’s completely safe to put Styrofoam in the microwave, we don't recommend using Styrofoam in the microwave at all.
-There are many other options available and your health should be paramount.
+Since there is little data to suggest it’s completely safe to put Styrofoam in the microwave, we don’t recommend heating it at all.
+There are many other options available, and your health should be more important than convenience.